Wednesday, January 20, 2016

 G.K.
 Chesterton said, “The more I considered Christianity, the more I found that while it had established a rule and order, the chief aim of that order was to give room for good things to run wild.”

-Many ask me what purpose Christian fiction serves.
+Over the years, many have asked me what purpose Christian fiction serves.

 Agent Jim Hart: “Christian fiction serves to tell the Truth through engaging our imagination.”